 The services fuelled by a public service are driven by one thing: the employees.

-They’re the ones syncing the insights garnered by the new technology with the citizens, and they’re the ones ensuring the ideation mentioned previously is put to its purpose and is tailored to their exact needs.
+They’re the ones syncing the insights garnered by the wide range of the new technology with the citizens, and they’re the ones ensuring the ideation mentioned previously is put to its purpose and is tailored to their exact needs.

 By finding small improvements of efficiency, a collective boost can be asserted.
 Creating a culture based on the constant adaptation to disruption is central to staying up-to-date and ahead of the curve.

 The public services industry has always sought to align itself with the citizen.
 With a broad range of demographics clustering under this term, responding to the exact needs of different groups requires insight that not all technology can grasp.
-It’s the integration of technology to tap into each group that is forecasted for this industry, however.
+It’s the integration of the innovative solutions to tap into each group that is forecasted for this industry, however.

 For those with an ear to the ground, this process is also known as a Digital Transformation.
 A Digital Transformation is the rethinking of how you manage your employees, your clients’ and business’ data, and how you carry out your business operations.